Mexican lacquerware: Michoacán

 In the state of Michoacán, west of Mexico City, the making of lacquerware can be found in Uruapan, Pátzcauro and Quiroga.
 One distinctive element of Michoacán traditional lacquerware is the use of “aje,” the larvae of the (coccus axin) insect, from which a waxy substance is extracted.
 This is mixed with chia or linseed to create the lacquer.

 The center of lacquerware in this state is the city of Uruapan, founded by missionary Juan de San Miguel.
 Like contemporary Vasco de Quiroga in nearby Pátzcuaro, he worked to protect the local indigenous and organized handcraft production, the origin of this specialization.
 Today, the city still makes the most intricate of designs, and still uses gold leaf in some of its production, which varies widely from trays, to plates to utensils and decorative items.
-Victoriano Salgado of Uruapan makes wooden masks that are covered and decorated in lacquer, but this is disappearing because of the waning of traditional masked dance.
+Victoriano Salgado of Uruapan made wooden masks that were covered and decorated in lacquer, but this is disappearing because of the waning of traditional masked dance.
 Most of these masks are now sold to collectors.

 Patzcuaro is noted for is deep trays and small boxes, but its designs have not changed much since the 18th century, when the craft was at its peak here and several artisans noted in contemporary records.
 One of these families, De la Cerda, continues to make lacquerware in the city.
 These traditional patterns include elements of Oriental origin, along with indigenous and European designs.

 The town of Quiroga (formerly Cocupa) is located in the same lake area as Pátzcuaro.
 While considered to be a center of lacquerware, it does not use the traditional techniques and is closer to painted, using natural pigments mixed with vegetable oil.
 Most of this production is center in the indigenous neighborhood called Arriba and consists of trays and chests made to order.
 However, small items such as rings, earrings, bracelets and toys can also be found.
 Despite the different techniques and use of commercial materials, pieces Quiroga can be found in the Museo Regional de Pátzcuaro and the Museo de Huatapera in Uruapan.